Change of circumstance for Farm Household Allowance (FHA) 002-02080000

 Check and update contact details

-Note: if the customer is authenticated via Interactive Voice Response (IVR), address details do not need to be confirmed.
+Customer calls authenticated using the Interactive Voice Response (IVR) do not need to have address details confirmed.

 Reviews for a change in circumstances or Farm Financial Assessment (FFA)

-A change in circumstances may affect a customer's eligibility to FHA differently:
+A change in circumstances may affect a customer's eligibility to FHA differently.
+For example, when a farmer:

-• A farmer deciding to de-stock or not plant a crop due to environmental conditions, and who has the intention to do this once conditions improve, would remain eligible as long as the intention remains
+- decides to de-stock or not plant a crop due to environmental conditions and has a clear intention to continue when conditions improve, they would remain eligible for FHA

 FFA reviews

-With the change to streamlined FHA claims process, FHA may be granted on a discretionary decision.
+As part of the streamlined FHA claims process, FHA may be granted on a discretionary decision.

-In these cases, it is appropriate for the FFA to be completed and reviewed.
+In these cases, the FFA must be completed and reviewed.

 Rural Financial Counselling Service (RFCS)